Abdallah-fd19/Quiz-Platform/README.md

 # Quiz Platform

 **Quiz Platform** is an AI-powered web application designed to help learners revise and test their understanding before exams.
 Users can generate multiple-choice quizzes based on any topic using AI, take the quiz, and review their performance.
+The platform also features a dashboard that displays all user-related scores and data using bar charts and line graphs for easy tracking and visualization.
 This project is built using **Django**, **React**, and **TailwindCSS**.

 ---